 For Pratt, it was when he was fired from the 1996 Pat Buchanan campaign after it was revealed that he had ties to neo-Nazis and was at the Rocky Mountain Rendezvous.

-For Ted Nugent, it was after he got in trouble for posting an image on Facebook asking, quote, So who's really behind gun control?
+For Ted Nugent, it was after he got in trouble for posting an image on Facebook asking, quote, so who's really behind gun control with pictures of Dianne Feinstein, Chuck Schumer, and 10 other supposed gun grabbers, all with Israeli flags on their faces.

-Membership within even Jews for the preservation of firearms?
+I'm positive that a large portion of membership within even Jews for the preservation of firearms, firearm ownership.

 I believe that a vast number of people who are in that group are probably concerned citizens, Jewish or otherwise, who just have feelings about gun issues.

-It seems like people like Ted and Larry have a relationship with them that feels too similar to someone saying, I can't be racist because I have a black friend.
+It seems like people like Ted and Larry have a relationship with them that feels too similar to someone saying, I can't be racist because I have a friend.

-So, the reason that I find that troubling is that I think that there's still a difference between saying that it was staged and saying that the globalists did it.
+So the reason that I find that troubling is that I think that there's still a difference between saying that it was staged and saying that the globalists did it.

 And that we haven't really talked about it so much.